TomDLT/savate/README.md

   python setup.py install
   ```

-- Copy `git-wip` in a place accessible by your path.
+2. Copy `git-wip` in a place accessible by your path.

+## Getting started